BY KERRY BURKE AND DORIAN BLOCK DAILY NEWS STAFF WRITERS

 "If our sister agencies can come in and run a program, this would be an excellent way to keep these facilities open," Marder said.
 "But this is a plan that's just at the beginning."

-Manhattan, four each in the Bronx and Brooklyn, three in Queens and two on Staten Island are expected to close in January, according to Bowman.
+Six centers in Manhattan, four each in the Bronx and Brooklyn, three in Queens and two on Staten Island are expected to close in January, according to Bowman.

 This could mean pink slips for 236 workers, labor leaders said.